illusory0x0/illu-memory/README.mbt.md

 This package is ideal for:

-- **Binary data processing**: Reading and writing binary file formats
+- **Binary data processing**: Reading and writing little-endian binary file formats
-- **Network protocol implementation**: Handling network packets with mixed data types
+- **Network protocol implementation**: Handling network packets with mixed data types (most network protocols use little-endian or have endianness specified separately)
-- **Embedded systems programming**: Efficient memory usage in resource-constrained environments
+- **Embedded systems programming**: Efficient memory usage in resource-constrained environments with little-endian processors
-- **Cryptographic operations**: Byte-level manipulation of cryptographic data
+- **Cryptographic operations**: Byte-level manipulation of cryptographic data in little-endian format
-- **Performance-critical applications**: Zero-copy data access patterns
+- **Performance-critical applications**: Zero-copy data access patterns with consistent little-endian byte order

+## Limitations

+- **Endianness**: Only little-endian byte order is supported.
+Big-endian operations are not available.
+- **Portability**: Applications requiring big-endian data or endianness conversion should use alternative libraries.
+- **Cross-platform compatibility**: When interfacing with big-endian systems, manual byte order conversion will be required.

-The combination of raw memory access and typed views provides both flexibility and type safety, making it suitable for system-level programming while maintaining MoonBit's safety guarantees.
+The combination of raw memory access and typed views provides both flexibility and type safety, making it suitable for system-level programming while maintaining MoonBit's safety guarantees and consistent little-endian behavior.